SHEEP AND LAMBS

 The march of progress

-Farming could not exist without subsidies of public money, and since 2004 the subsidies have been paid on the basis of acreage rather than numbers of animals, as was previously the case.
+Farming could not exist without subsidies of public money, and since 2004 the subsidies have been paid on the basis of acreage and land husbandry rather than numbers of animals, as was previously the case.
 It is not known what form subsidies will take when the UK is outside the Common Agricultural Policy, but doubtless subsidies will continue on a similar level, given the powerful lobby of the NFU, the Countryside Alliance and other lobbying organisations and businesses in the Tory heartlands of Britain.
 Sadly each form of subsidy has actually increased the relentless cutting back of natural vegetation.
 Farmers now invest in machinery which helps clear scrub and expand the area that qualifies for subsidies.
 Only land 'suitable for farming' qualifies, whilst scrub vegetation cover is seen as the enemy.
 In reality, scrub represents the reversal of the process of environment degradation, whereas the tidy green fields beloved of the tourist industry do not encourage biodiversity.
 If we and the markets of Europe and the far east were not addicted to meat, or even if we ate what is now known to be the least unhealthy amount of meat, large stretches of farm land which are now used for grazing or growing fodder might be released for other purposes (see below) and life-saving 'rewilding' – or perhaps different types of farming - could begin in many parts of UK uplands.

 The farming lobby claims that undergrazing of traditional pastures would lead to loss of biodiversity, with a return to bracken etc, but this is incorrect.
 Depending on what model is used of course, with sensible management it would certainly be much richer.
 Additionally, restoring vegetation prevents flooding and allows natural watercourses to return (see below).